Laser Tattoo Removal

 Laser tattoo removal is far safer than the alternative, dermabrasion.
 The biggest risk is infection.
 If you are diligent with your antibiotic cream and keep the area covered, the risk of infection is very low.
 There is also a risk of hypopigmentation, where the skin with the removed tattoo is paler than the surrounding skin.
 This is also rare.

 As long as you have your tattoo removed by experienced, highly trained professionals such as Dr. Serebrakian, you should be happy with your results.

 However, if you have this done at a nail salon or day spa, you can run into problems such as skin damage and high levels of pain.

 Sessions are usually spaced four to eight weeks apart and are performed in the doctor’s office without the costs and risks of hospitalization or general anesthesia.

-For more information on Laser Tattoo Removal, or to schedule a consultation, call our Pinole office at (510) 724-8282 or our Larkspur office at (415) 461-5755.
-Dr. Armen Serebrakian serves San Francisco, Larkspur, Pinole CA and surrounding areas.
+For more information on Laser Tattoo Removal, or to schedule a consultation, call our Pinole office at 510-724-8282 Dr. Serebrakian serves patients in the Larksur, Pinole, San Francisco and surrounding areas in CA.